kpfromer/SentiNet/README.md

 The pub sub framework for sentinet is very simple.
 Here is an example publisher subscriber (in the same process)

+For more examples, see cpp/src/impl/examples

+Of course, this could be in two seperate processes.
+One for a publisher and one for a subscriber, this is just demonstrating the strength of a single Control Client instance

+This example uses publisher subscriber, but this can also be serve request (will add an example in the future, somewhat more complex here)

 ```cpp
 // Include Control Client (ZMQ Is just 1 implimentation of CC)
 #include "networking/zmq/ZMQControlClient.hpp"